xmendez/wfuzz/docs/user/advanced.rst

 Reutilising previous results
 --------------------------------------

 Previously performed HTTP requests/responses contain a treasure trove of data.
-Wfuzz payloads and object instrospection (explained in the filter grammar section) exposes a Python object interface to requests/responses recorded by Wfuzz or other tools.
+Wfuzz payloads and object introspection (explained in the filter grammar section) exposes a Python object interface to requests/responses recorded by Wfuzz or other tools.

 This allows you to perform manual and semi-automatic tests with full context and understanding of your actions, without relying on a web application scanner underlying implementation.